hongyusu/hongyusu.github.io/amt/_posts/2017-01-06-spark-streaming-kafka-avro-and-registry.md

    kafka-server-start /usr/local/etc/kafka/server.properties
    ```

 1. Create a topic, _zookeeper URL_, _partition_, and _replication factor_ need to be given as input parameters. _partition_ defines the number of Kafka brokers (Kafka servers) and _replication factor_ defines how many times each message will be replicated.
+We use default value `partition=1` and `replication-factor=1` running as standalone cluster.

    ```bash
    kafka-topics --zookeeper localhost:2181 --create --topic test --partition 1 --replication-factor 1
    ```

-1. start a Kafka producer, _broker server url_ need to be specified
+1. Start a Kafka producer to generate messages to the queue, _broker server url_ need to be specified

    ```bash
    kafka-console-producer --topic test --broker-list localhost:9092
    ```

-   Type messages line by line in console or send a file to Kafka stream
+   Type in messages one line by another in console or send a file to Kafka stream

    ```bash
    kafka-console-producer --topic test --broker-list localhost:9092 < test.csv